dharmrai-vmw/service-installer-for-vmware-tanzu/docs/product/release/AWS - Non Airgap/AWSNonAirgap-DeploymentGuide.md

 ### AWS IAM Components Created by cf

 The installer creates IAM resources by dividing them into two CloudFormation stacks.
-* Tanzu Kubernetes Grid (TKG) Stack(tanzu-cloud-formation-iamtemplate): Creates IAM resources (role, policies and instance profiles) needed by Tanzu cluster deployment.
+* Tanzu Kubernetes Grid (TKG) Stack (tanzu-cloud-formation-iamtemplate): Creates IAM resources (role, policies and instance profiles) needed by Tanzu cluster deployment.
-* Service Installer for VMware Tanzu (SIVT) Stack(sivt-cloud-formation-iamtemplate): Creates IAM resources (role, policies and instance profiles) needed for automation code for further deployment.
+* Service Installer for VMware Tanzu (SIVT) Stack (sivt-cloud-formation-iamtemplate): Creates IAM resources (role, policies and instance profiles) needed for automation code for further deployment.

 The `make cf` command creates these stacks one by one starting with the TKG stack.
 The installer checks for IAM resources and CloudFormation.
 If any of the resources exist, you get an error message.
 You can ignore the error message if the resources are already set correctly as mentioned in the following templates.

-**Note:** For more information on role and their detailed actions, see the [tanzu-cloud-formation-iamtemplate](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/tanzu-cloud-formation-iamtemplate.yaml) [sivt-cloud-formation-iamtemplate](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/sivt-cloud-formation-iamtemplate.yaml) file.
+**Note:** For more information on role and their detailed actions, see the [tanzu-cloud-formation-iamtemplate](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/tanzu-cloud-formation-iamtemplate.yaml) and [sivt-cloud-formation-iamtemplate](https://github.com/vmware-tanzu/service-installer-for-vmware-tanzu/tree/main/aws/sivt-cloud-formation-iamtemplate.yaml) files.

 |Profile|Roles|Policies|Stack type |
 |-------|-----|--------|------------|